inmation/WebStudio-docs/actions/README.md

 }
 ```

-Example to search for the object which 'location' has the value 'Cologne':
+Example to search for the object with 'location' value 'Cologne':

 - Input message payload: